Ankle Injury Diagnosis Chart

 Sprains

 An ankle sprain occurs when the ligaments, which are the tough bands of tissue connecting bones in the joint, are stretched beyond their normal range of motion.
-There are three grades of sprains:
+The three grades of sprains are: Grade 1 (Mild), Grade 2 (Moderate), and Grade 3 (Severe).

 Fractures

 Ankle fractures refer to breaks in one or more of the bones that make up the ankle joint, including the tibia, fibula, and talus.
-A broken bone in the ankle or an ankle fracture can occur due to sudden trauma, such as a fall or twist, or as a result of repetitive stress over time.
+A broken bone in the ankle, heel bone fracture, or an ankle fracture can occur due to sudden trauma, such as a fall or twist, or as a result of repetitive stress over time.

 Tendon injuries